Epochs class#

 sourceStream or Events

 Data to create epochs from.
+Can be either a Stream or a Events instance.

-t_ref: Reference time of the epoch, in nanoseconds.
+Reference time of the epoch.

-description: Description or label associated with the epoch.
+Description or label associated with the epoch.

 Must not have empty values.